gngrninja/PSElvUI/README.md

 Currently only working on Windows / PowerShell 5.1+

-You can now specify the edition of WoW, and update retail and classic!
+You can now specify the edition of WoW, and update both retail and classic!

-I highly recommend installing PowerShell core, from here: https://github.com/PowerShell/PowerShell
+I highly recommend installing PowerShell Core, from here: https://github.com/PowerShell/PowerShell

-If you are using the built-in version (Desktop), make sure you've launched old-school Internet Explorer (Start/Windows Key -> iexplore.exe), and have accepted the default prompt.
-Otherwise you may receive an error.

 ## Getting Started
+### Windows PowerShell/Desktop Edition Preconfiguration (Core users can skip this, and start at Module Install below)
-### If you've never installed/used a module/script before you must do the following:
+#### If you've never installed/used a module/script before you must do the following:

 1. Run PowerShell as Administrator
 2. Set Execution Policy to RemoteSigned, as this will allow local script execution